Oregon and California Railroad Revested Lands: Future of the O&C counties

 With future revenue uncertain, several Oregon counties now face a severe financial crisis to pay for county services, including law enforcement, social services, justice and corrections systems, election services and road maintenance among others.
 With county services required by state law and bankruptcy not permitted, counties have considered merging to save costs, and explored new sources of revenue.

 One of the hardest-hit counties, Curry County, introduced a ballot measure to add a 3% sales tax to pay for county services.
 Oregon is one of only five states in the United States with no county or state sales tax, and the tax has been voted down regularly by voters whenever it has been proposed (though some areas assess a gas tax, and two cities in tourist areas, Ashland and Yachats, assess a local tax on prepared food).
 In Josephine County, after a proposed property tax increase to pay for law enforcement was defeated in May 2012, the sheriff's office reduced its staff by 2/3 and released inmates from the county jail to reduce spending.
 Lane County released 96 prisoners from its prisons and laid off 40 law enforcement personnel to cut costs.

 In 2012, the Oregon Legislative Assembly passed a law to allow O&C counties to use timber funds previously reserved for road maintenance to pay for law enforcement patrols.

-In late 2013, the House passed a forest management bill co-sponsored by Oregon Representatives Peter DeFazio, Greg Walden, and Kurt Schrader that would include increased timber harvests on O&C lands along with resumption of some Secure Rural Schools funding.
-President Obama has indicated he is likely to veto the bill.